15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 Solution: Get support on patient and site follow-up.

-Even if a patient is interested in taking part in your trial, there are still plenty of opportunities to lose contact in the course of their journey from learning about your trial to randomizing.
+Even if a patient is interested in taking part in clinical research, there are still plenty of opportunities to lose contact in the course of their journey from learning about your trial to randomizing.
 Patients may miss an email or phone call, or be unable to attend a site visit for additional screening.

 Reaching out to potentially interested patients and conducting site screening keeps staff busy enough – it can be challenging to find time for following up with patients who have fallen off the radar.
 Working with a recruitment agency that also offers site and patient follow-up services can help you successfully progress interested patients to the next step.
 Automated follow-ups through digital advertising, emails, calls, and text messages give patients multiple opportunities to set up a site visit.
 For patients who miss a visit, it's important to reschedule if they're interested, or find out more information about their cancellation that can be used to improve targeting.
 These services reduce site time while moving interested patients forward in the process.